xpack-dev-tools/gcc-xpack/README-RELEASE.md

 - switch to the `xpack-develop` branch
 - if needed, merge the `xpack` branch

+No need to add a tag here, it'll be added when the release is created.

 ### Increase the version

 Determine the version (like `8.5.0`) and update the `scripts/VERSION`